 Startups that are dependent on the Affiliate Business Revenue Model make money by promoting links of products/services offered by other companies.
 It involves an online distribution solution for services/products in exchange for a commission – percentage or fixed amount.

-Startups that run on the Affiliate Revenue Model, among different types of revenue models, act as middlemen facilitating a common platform for merchants (or service providers) and customers (or clients).
+Companies that run on the Affiliate Revenue Model, among different types of revenue models for startups, act as middlemen facilitating a common platform for merchants (or service providers) and customers (or clients).

 The good bit is you don’t need to have your own services/products if your startup is solely based on the Affiliate Revenue Model.